If I Had A Workers' Comp Claim, Here’s What I Would Do!

 2. Understand Your Injury and Disability Rating

-4. Know the Legal Procedures and Timelines
+4. Know the Rules and Deadlines

-5. Consider the Timing of Your Settlement
+5. Time Your Settlement Right

-7. Stay Calm and Focused During the Hearing
+7. Stay Cool at the Hearing

 Returning to Work